 A substantial portion of the purchase price of an insulin pump is typically paid for by third-party payors, including private insurance companies, preferred provider organizations and other managed care providers.
 Access to adequate coverage and reimbursement for our current and future products by third-party payors is essential to the acceptance of our products by customers.
 Future sales of our current and future products will be limited unless our customers can rely on third-party payors to pay for all or part of the associated purchase cost.
-In circumstances in which we do not have contracts established with third-party payors, to the extent possible, we utilize our network of national and regional distributors to service our customers.
+For example, effective July 1, 2016, UnitedHealthcare designated one of our competitors as their preferred, in-network durable medical equipment provider of insulin pumps for most customers over the age of 18.
+We expect this decision will prevent a majority of UnitedHealthcare members from purchasing an insulin pump from us for the foreseeable future.
+However, in most other circumstances in which we do not have contracts established with third-party payors, we utilize our network of national and regional distributors to service our customers.